dedan/pcourse/lectures/1very_basic.md

 For the one-liner we have previously seen it is tedious to always save it to a file.
 I still want you to write everything in files because the code will become much longer already at the end of this lecture.
-Put for evaluating pieces you are not sure about, you can always paste it there from your editor.
+But for evaluating pieces you are not sure about, you can always paste it there from your editor.
 E.g. you can play with the print function from the very first example: